python/typeshed/CONTRIBUTING.md

 two forms, which would generate false positive errors for correct use under Python 3.7.4.

+When your stub contains if statements for different Python versions, always put the code for the most recent Python version first.

 Note: in its current implementation, typeshed cannot contain stubs for multiple versions of the same third-party library.
 Prefer to generate stubs for the latest version released on PyPI at the time of your